Northern Pakistan: Geography

-The geography of Northern Pakistan is mountainous and terrain is different in each part.
-The Karakoram range in Gilgit Baltistan cover the border between Pakistan, India and China in the regions of Ladakh and Xinjiang.
+The geography of Northern Pakistan is mountainous and terrain differing in each part.
+The Karakoram range in Gilgit Baltistan covers the border between Pakistan, India and China in the regions of Ladakh and Xinjiang.
 The Himalayan range in Pakistan occupies the regions of Kashmir, Kaghan, Kohistan, Deosai and Chilas.
 The Hindu Kush rises southwest of the Pamirs extending into Swat and Kohistan areas, separated on the east from Karakoram by the Indus River.

 Snow often falls in the winter and many towns are closed such as Naran.

+Climate

+The climate of Northern Pakistan is much colder than that of the rest of the country, and it has many glaciers and ice-capped mountains, earning it the nickname "Earth's 3rd pole".
+The winters (Nov-Mar) are cold and dry, while the summers (Apr-Jun) are warm to hot and very rainy.
+The rest of the year is warm and sunny.

 Flora and fauna

 The regions of Khyber Pakhtunkhwa and Gilgit Baltistan include portions of two biodiversity hotspots; Mountains of Central Asia and Himalayas.
 Some of the wildlife species found in northern mountainous areas and Pothohar Plateau include the Bharal, Eurasian lynx, Himalayan goral, Marco Polo sheep, Marmot (in Deosai National Park) and Yellow-throated marten and birds species of Chukar partridge, Eurasian eagle-owl, Himalayan monal and Himalayan snowcock and amphibian species of Himalayan toad and Muree Hills frog.
 Threatened species include the Snow leopard, Himalayan brown bear, Indian wolf, Rhesus macaque, Markhor, Siberian ibex and White-bellied musk deer.